dotnet/docs/docs/csharp/programming-guide/concepts/async/task-asynchronous-programming-model.md

 :::image type="content" source="media/task-asynchronous-programming-model/navigation-trace-async-program.png" alt-text="Trace navigation of async control flow" lightbox="media/task-asynchronous-programming-model/navigation-trace-async-program.png":::

-The numbers in the diagram correspond to the following steps, initiated when the user clicks the "start" button.
+The numbers in the diagram correspond to the following steps, initiated when a calling method calls the async method.

 1. A calling method calls and awaits the `GetUrlContentLengthAsync` async method.